theikegeraads/pycalc/README.md

 ### `/`

-The slash function can be used to divide two integers.
+The slash operator can be used to divide two integers.

 Example: `4/2`